Advanced Bankruptcy Clinic (3 credits)

 Utilizing the Student Practice Order, students also have the opportunity to present cases in court under the supervision of the Senior or Staff attorney.
 For many students, this is the first opportunity to work with an actual client.
 Students have the opportunity to work with clients of varying ethnic, religious and income backgrounds and learn the importance of treating all clients with respect and patience.

-Small Business and Not for Profit Clinic (3 credits)
+Small Business and Not-for-Profit Clinic (3 credits)

 William Bird, III, Adjunct Professor of Law

-The Not-for-Profit Corporation Law Clinic is dedicated to assisting community groups and non-profit organizations.
-These entities provide a large and important array of services in any community: charitable, civic, health care, education, children's programs, senior citizens' services, advocacy for disadvantaged groups, recreational and entertainment projects and much more.
+The Small Business and Not-for-Profit Corporation Law Clinic is dedicated to assisting community groups and non-profit organizations.
+These entities provide a large and important array of services in any community: charitable, civic, health care, education, children's programs, senior citizens' services, advocacy for disadvantaged groups, recreational and entertainment projects, and much more.
 Whether long-established or recently formed to address an emerging problem, both the organizations and their staff and board members need sound legal advice to function properly, fulfill legal requirements, and carry out their purposes.